Zh3ngE/mochidex/README.md

 Virtual trading card binder with card market values

-IMPORTANT : This only contains skeletons, I have fully removed my custom color palette/ backgrounds & bunny mascot.
-Feel free to format style.css to your preferences
+IMPORTANT : This only contains skeleton, I have fully removed my custom color palette/ assets/ animations.
+Feel free to format to your preferences

 Backend:
 - Flask